jhayveelasquite/Jhayvee-Token/README-OVERVIEW.md

 # Jhayvee-Token

 Simple overview of use/purpose.
 Hello!
 The purpose of this code is to create a token on the etherum blokchain.
 It makes operations like minting the generation of new tokens and buring the destruction of old tokens much easier.
-This spacific token is called "Jhayve-Token" and its acronym is " MTJ".
+This spacific token is called "Jhayve-Token" and its acronym is "JT".
 It keeps an eye on each address's balance as well as the overall supply.

 ## Description

 An in-depth paragraph about your project and overview of use.
-Essential token functionality on the Etherum network are provided by the Mytoken contract named "jhayvee-Token" (MTJ).
+Essential token functionality on the Etherum network are provided by the Mytoken contract named "Jhayvee-Token" (JT).
 It uses mappings to keep track of user balance and uses public variables to establish the token's name, abbreviation, and total supply.

 ## Getting Started